 With the rise of global employment, the methods for compensating workers across international borders have also expanded.
 Consequently, a diverse range of options are now available to facilitate payments to Swiss contractors.

-• Global payroll services: While contractors typically fall outside the scope of payroll due to differing tax and withholding regulations, certain payroll services—such as Rippling—offer the convenience of automatically paying employees and contractors worldwide, in a single pay cycle.
+- Global payroll services: While contractors typically fall outside the scope of payroll due to differing tax and withholding regulations, certain payroll services, such as Rippling, offer the convenience of automatically paying contractors worldwide.

 Step #3: Use global payroll software to process payments for Swiss contractors

 Among the various methods available for paying Swiss contractors, using global payroll software is the swiftest and most straightforward approach.
-With Rippling, you can compensate your employees and contractors across the globe, all within a single pay cycle.
+With Rippling, you can compensate your contractors across the globe, all in one system.

 Interested in taking a closer look at Rippling's global payroll system?
 Here's a preview: